-The source code for Oracle Business Rules-specific samples is available online at
+The source code for Oracle Business Rules-specific samples and SOA samples are available online in the Oracle SOA Suite samples page.

 10.3.1 How to Create an Application That Uses ADF Business Components Facts

 To work with Oracle Business Rules with ADF Business Components facts, you first need to create an application and a project in Oracle JDeveloper.